MaurerKrisztian/issue-improver-action/README.md

 ```

 ## Comment Summary
-Occasionally, certain GitHub issues can be overwhelming with an abundance of comments, making it difficult to comprehend the situation.
-To address this, I have developed a comment summary feature.
-The YAML code below demonstrates how to activate this summary using the "!summarize" command.
+The YAML code below demonstrates how to activate comment summary, progress report, using the "!summarize" command.

 ```yml
 on: